7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 Anxiety

-Social anxiety in 2023 ! how to cope with it in 2024 ?
+Social anxiety in 2024!
+How to cope with it in 2025?

 If a person constantly worries irrationally in public but seems less uneasy when alone, they may have “social anxiety,” which is an issue.

-The prevalence of social anxiety(SA) disorder, sometimes known as “social phobia,” has increased significantly since earlier estimates.
-Whether they have a particular type of S A or a more general one, millions of people are affected everyday by the terrible and traumatising disorder.
-In the United States, S A disorder is the third most prevalent psychological condition.
+The prevalence of social anxiety disorder, sometimes known as “social phobia,” has increased significantly since earlier estimates.
+Whether they have a particular type of S.A. or a more general one, millions of people are affected every day by the terrible and traumatizing disorder.
+In the United States, S.A. disorder is the third most prevalent psychological condition.

 Recent epidemiological studies rank social anxiety disorder as the third most prevalent psychological condition in the nation, behind alcoholism and depression.
 Approximately 7% of the population is thought to currently experience social anxiety in some capacity.
 13–14% of people will acquire social anxiety disorder in their lives.